willowell/willowell/CV.md

 #### Information Technology Assistant

 * Ensured compliance with company policy and government requirements by scanning CSV files from the item DB for invalid fields with a Java 8 applet that outputs the results as RTF.
-  * Facilitated user UX with a simple JavaFX GUI featuring drag-and-drop.
+  * Facilitated UX with a simple JavaFX GUI featuring drag-and-drop.
 * Reduced burden on HR by organizing, scanning, and backing up data relating to insurance claims.
 * Assisted CTO (my father) with setting up an Ethernet network at a new grocery store by custom-sizing Cat6 RJ45 cables.
 * Reduced burden on CTO by setting up Intel NUC computers for deployment to stores.